Rocky De La Fuente

-Roque "Rocky" De La Fuente Guerra (born October 10, 1954) is an American businessman and politician.
-A perennial candidate, De La Fuente was the Reform Party nominee in the 2016 and 2020 United States presidential elections.
-He also appeared on his own American Delta Party's presidential ticket in 2016, and on those of the Alliance Party and American Independent Party in 2020.
+Roque "Rocky" De La Fuente Guerra (born October 10, 1954) is an American businessman who has sought elected office.
+A perennial candidate, De La Fuente was the Reform Party nominee in the 2016 and 2020 United States presidential elections; he also appeared on his own American Delta Party's presidential ticket in 2016, and on those of the Alliance Party and American Independent Party in 2020.

-De La Fuente unsuccessfully sought the Democratic nomination for President in 2016, and the Republican nomination in 2020.
-He has also run for Congress numerous times, notably losing primaries for United States Senate in nine states simultaneously in 2018.
-He also lost the March 2020 primary for U.S. House of Representatives seat for California's 21st congressional district.
+De La Fuente unsuccessfully sought the Democratic nomination for president in 2016, and the Republican nomination in 2020.
+He has also run for Congress numerous times, losing primaries for United States Senate in nine states simultaneously in 2018.
+He also lost the March 2020 primary for the U.S. House of Representatives seat for California's 21st congressional district.
 He has campaigned as a critic of President Donald Trump's immigration policies.

 Early life and education

 De La Fuente was born on October 10, 1954, at Mercy Hospital in San Diego, California, the son of automobile dealer and business park developer Roque Antonio De La Fuente Alexander (circa 1923 – 2002) and Bertha Guerra Yzaguirre.
 His parents raised him in Mexico (Mexico City, Tijuana, Baja California), and in the United States (San Diego and Anaheim).
 He was educated by his parents and the Legionaries of Christ, the Marist Brothers, the Carmelite Sisters of the Most Sacred Heart, Daughters of the Holy Spirit and the Jesuits.

 De La Fuente earned a B.S. in physics and mathematics from the National Autonomous University of Mexico, and studied accounting and business administration at Anahuac University near Mexico City.